-Dr Amrita Patel, as Chairman served the Charutar Arogya Mandal (CAM) for 25 years.
-She took charge of the Mandal in 1993 after the demise of the Founder Chairman Dr H. M. Patel and voluntarily stepped down in 2018.
+Dr. Amrita Patel, our former Chairman served the Charutar Arogya Mandal (CAM) for 25 years.
+She took charge of the Mandal in 1993 after the demise of the Founder Chairman Dr. H. M. Patel and voluntarily stepped down in 2018.

-It was during her stewardship that the Cardiac Centre, Cancer Centre, Bone Marrow Transplant Centre, the Privilege Centre, Knowledge Centre, Assessment Centre, Hospital Wing expansion, Critical Care Centre etc came up.
-She initiated the Shree Krishna Hospital's Programme for Advancement of Rural and Social Health (SPARSH), to extend healthcare services to the rural community through a 3-tier system of village health workers, primary and secondary health centres.
-She introduced the most patient friendly services, wherein 450, out of 1000 beds in the hospital offer subsidized and in many instances completely free treatment to needy patients.
+It was during her stewardship that the Cardiac Centre, Cancer Centre, Bone Marrow Transplant Centre, the Privilege Centre, Knowledge Centre, Assessment Centre, Hospital Wing expansion, Critical Care Centre, etc came up.
+She initiated the Shree Krishna Hospital's Programme for Advancement of Rural and Social Health (SPARSH), to extend healthcare services to the rural community through a 3-tier system of village health workers, and primary and secondary health centers.
+She introduced the most patient-friendly services aptly christened “Ashirwad Services”, wherein 450, out of 1000 beds in the hospital offer subsidized and in many instances completely free treatment to needy patients.